 Wegener asserted that this was not the case because there was also evidence showing that large tropical swamps co-existed with the glaciers at the time.

-Despite all this evidences, the continental drift hypothesis was still not accepted by the scientific community mostly because of one problem: Wegener could not explain how the continents drifted.
+Despite all these pieces of evidence, the continental drift hypothesis was still not accepted by the scientific community mostly because of one problem: Wegener could not explain how the continents drifted.
 It wasn’t until after his death would the mystery be solved.

 After World War II, extensive ocean exploration led to the discovery of the global oceanic ridge system which spans around the globe, making it the longest mountain range in the world (around 80,000 km long).